NAVIGATION

 2. make (one account) consistent with another, especially by allowing for transactions begun but not yet completed.
 Ie, it is not necessary to reconcile the cost accounts to the financial accounts.

-In this case, collected video stories of identity, connection and belonging by First Nations, Settlers and Migrants Downunder the Rainbow.
+So back to this case: collected video stories of identity, connection and belonging by First Nations, Settlers and Migrants Downunder the Rainbow.

 MORE: